Copyright © 2019 SYDNEY SCHUSTER — All Rights Reserved

 Did Etsy reverse the bogus charges?
 Lol!
 No. It applied a store credit to sellers’ Etsy payment accounts — minus 8.5% in “sales” fees on the credit card charges and 5% for the checking account withdrawals.
 Sellers’ “refunds” could be used only to pay Etsy fees.
 Their bank accounts remained empty and credit card accounts overcharged.

 Fun Fraud Fact!
-“Refunds” sellers can’t touch is an old eBay trick.
+“Refunds” sellers can’t touch is a trick invented by eBay, where Etsy’s CEO used to work.
 After losing a fee-overcharging class action in 2011, eBay paid claimants $30 million in refunds they could use only to pay eBay seller fees.

 More Fun!
 The dollar amounts Etsy stole would’ve been exponentially greater had many charges and withdrawals not bounced.
 Some sellers were hit up to a dozen times.